 The threat within.
 Cybercrime isn’t just a networking problem.
 It includes a rise in crime from internal sources such as insider trading, theft, and cybervandalism.
 And it’s not just full-timers.
 When firms onboard contractors and temporary workers, they may be handing over more than just a security badge.
 Expect a greater focus on internal risk analysis, both to protect against nefarious behavior and to identify workers who may have been unknowingly compromised.

 More with less.
 A talent shortage in cybersecurity is likely to spur financial companies to find efficiency through the adoption of artificial intelligence, which can quickly comb mountains of data to identify patterns of wrongdoing.
 Firms are also likely to free up employees for cybersecurity by enlisting robotic process automation (RPA) to do repetitive tasks.
-But this can also introduce new vulnerabilities, and firms will focus more on protecting these new tools in 2018.
+But this can also introduce new vulnerabilities, and firms will focus more on protecting these new tools.

 Not if, but when.
 There are two kinds of financial services firms: those that have faced a cyberattack and those that will.
 For one thing, that means building defenses that are comprehensive and resilient.
 Good “cybersecurity hygiene” also means employee training and regular reviews of authentication and security controls.
 To promote resilience, run cyberintrusion drills.
 Prepare for how you’ll respond, just as you do for other disasters.
 This will help you limit damage and speed recovery.